 Lease and Utility Agreements

 There are a few options on how to deal with the utilities: you could run separate utility lines to the machine, sub-meter from an existing line of service, or simply roll the average cost into the monthly rent agreement.
-An Everest VX is also able to meter the exact amount of water and power it uses, so you can reimburse the owner for the exact amount if you choose.

 Having a proposal ahead of time will make everything easy on the landlord – which is exactly what you’re trying to sell.
 It also sets expectations for everyone involved.
 The most important point to make is that this won’t be extra work for them.
 The less work they have to do initially, the better they will feel about the agreement overall.